RoboticsLabURJC/2019-tfm-omar-garrido/code/odometry_evaluation_file_creator/README.md

 ## How to install
-To install this node you can follow basically the same [instructions required for rosify_difofo](https://roboticslaburjc.github.io/2019-tfm-omar-garrido/install/#1-rosify-difodo).
+To install this node you can follow the instructions from [instructions](https://roboticslaburjc.github.io/2019-tfm-omar-garrido/install/#2-odometry-evaluation-file-creator).
 The only differences regarding requisites with rosify_difodo is that this package doesnt require MRPT.
+(So if you have installed rosify_difodo no more requirements are needed)

 To install it can be done as a ROS package or with CMake.
 I recommend to do it as a ROS package to use the launch files provided.

-The instructions to install are the same as with rosify_difodo: https://roboticslaburjc.github.io/2019-tfm-omar-garrido/install/#install-as-a-ros-package

 ```
 git clone https://github.com/RoboticsLabURJC/2019-tfm-omar-garrido.git